-Scottish and Highland are round in general aspect with a every impression of strength and sweetness.
+Scottish and Highland are round in aspect with every а general impression of strength and sweetness.
 In the Fold version, the small ears are folded forward.
-The spontaneous mutation responsible for the folded ears occurred in farm cats in Scotland in 1961.
+The mutation responsible for the folded ears occurred in farm cats in Scotland in 1961.
 All Scottish and Highland cats trace their pedigree to Susie, the first Fold discovered by the founders of the breed: William and Mary Ross.
-In Scotland and England, the breed was subsequently crosses established by between British Shorthairs and folded-ears domestic cats.
-In France, the breed chosen in the Scottish and Highland breeding programs is the British Shorthair.
+In Scotland and England, the breed was subsequently established bv crosses between British Shorthairs and folded-ears domestic cats.
+In the USA, the breeds chosen as outcrosses breeding programs in are the American Shorthair and the British shorthair.
+In France, in the 2000s, the breed chosen in the Scottish and Highland breeding programs was the British Shorthair.
+Since January 2015, in order to harmonize the breeding programs with those of the main federations, LOOF, with the breed clubs, has decided to allow crosses with the American Shorthair.